CEsarABC/practicalPython/README.md

 - Redirection to section one will clean the wrong answers but does not re-start the counter used to display the riddles, in order to have a different set of riddles every new game (total of 18 riddles)

 ### Left to Implement
+Bringing this project to life took me around a month and some ideas where left on the side just because of time
 - [ ] Wanted to bring riddles in random order
 - [ ] Writing all sessions to files
 - [ ] Creating a data base
+- [ ] giving the user option to choose number of riddles
+- [ ] use of JavaScript to make it more interactive

 ## Testing
 The testing part of the project is divided into two sections, the unittest and the manual testing.